spences10/scottspence.com/posts/why-fastmail-over-proton-mail.md

 ## Ease of use

-Fastmail gets out of your way, set up folders simply, you're not prompted with additional modals or popups which I found frustrating with ProtonMail.
+Fastmail gets out of your way, set up folders simply, you're not prompted with additional modals or pop-ups which I found frustrating with ProtonMail.

 You can set up filters and rules after you make the folder in Fastmail